Scaling LLM Planning: NL2FLOW for Parametric Problem Generation and Rigorous Evaluation: Method

 \subsection{Parametric Data Generation}

 A parametric workflow problem generator was developed to create an intermediate representation (IR) of the problem space.
 Implemented in Python, this generator allows for controlled variation in workflow complexity and characteristics.
 A dataset of 2,296 workflows was generated using a fixed random seed (20250429) to ensure reproducibility.
-Workflow generation was governed by six key parameters (Table \ref{tab:generatorconf}): the number of custom actions (representing available operations), custom action arity (the number of input/output parameters defining each action’s interface), the number of goal actions (specifying the desired outcome), the proportion of slot-fillable variables (variables requiring values during planning), the complexity of variable mapping, and the proportion of coupled actions (actions where outputs serve as inputs to subsequent actions, creating dependencies).
-I aimed to generate ten unique samples for each valid parameter combination.
-Custom actions were defined as callable components with specified input and output parameter sets, invoked when all required input parameters are known, and producing corresponding output parameters.
+Workflow generation was governed by six key parameters (Table \ref{tab:generatorconf}): the number of `custom' actions (representing available operations), `custom' action arity (the number of input/output parameters defining each action’s interface), the number of goal actions (specifying the desired outcome), the proportion of slot-fillable variables (variables requiring values during planning), the complexity of variable mapping, and the proportion of coupled actions (actions where outputs serve as inputs to subsequent actions, creating dependencies).
+I aimed to generate ten unique samples for each valid parameter combination. `custom' actions were defined as callable components with specified input and output parameter sets, invoked when all required input parameters are known, and producing corresponding output parameters.
 These actions represent operations commonly found in agentic frameworks, such as agents and tools.

-To construct a workflow problem, 30 variables were generated and designated as either slot-fillable or initially known.
-Custom actions were then created and connected to establish dependencies, with action outputs serving as inputs for subsequent actions.
+To construct a workflow problem, 30 variables were generated and designated as either slot-fillable or initially known. `custom' actions were then created and connected to establish dependencies, with action outputs serving as inputs for subsequent actions.
 Variables not directly used within any action were assigned pre-defined values.
-A custom action is executable only when all required input parameter values are known; upon execution, the values of its output parameters become known.
-Goal actions were randomly selected from the custom action set.
-To simplify the problem and focus on core workflow generation challenges, variable mapping was excluded from this study.
+A `custom' action is executable only when all required input parameter values are known; upon execution, the values of its output parameters become known.
+Goal actions were randomly selected from the `custom' action set.
+To focus on core workflow generation challenges, we excluded variable mapping and initial variable values from this study.
 The resulting intermediate representation (Python object) was compiled into PDDL strings using NL2Flow, enabling symbolic verification of large language model plans.
 Each generated problem instance was assigned a unique hash for identification and deduplication.